salvat1on/GodsEye_4.0/README.md

 2) Country view = This searches a entire country

-3) State view = This searches an entire state
+3) State view = This searches a entire state

-4) City view = This searches an entire city
+4) City view = This searches a entire city

 5) Feed dropper